A kidney transplant is the transfer of a healthy kidney from one person into the body of a person who has little or no kidney function.

 If you receive a kidney from a living donor, this will be a carefully planned operation.

 If you're waiting for a deceased donor kidney, the transplant centre will contact you when a suitable kidney becomes available.
 This can happen at any time of the day or night.
-Staff at the centre will check you don't have any new medical problems and will ask you to go to the centre, where final checks will be performed to be sure the transplant should go ahead.
+Staff at the centre will check you do not have any new medical problems and will ask you to go to the centre, where final checks will be performed to be sure the transplant should go ahead.

 You'll then have surgery to insert the new kidney and connect it to your blood vessels and bladder.
 The new kidney will be placed in the lower part of your abdomen (tummy).
 Your own kidneys will usually be left in place.